 - Nerds Are Sexy: Gee, sure they are sexy, especially the girls.
 Taken Up to Eleven with the Asagaoka Quiz Bowl Club.

 - Panty Shot: Mari accidentally serves it to Shiki, so she forces him to become a quiz bowl player as retribution.

 - Red Baron: Mari, Buzou High's Buzzer Queen.
 Seems to get downplayed later, though.

 - Sibling Yin-Yang: Gakuto is a very eccentric master quizzer, while Jinko is a Genki Girl Gadgeteer Genius.

 - Teen Genius: Pretty much everyone here.
 Especially the one who can answer very difficult questions in less than a second.

-- The Worf Effect: In full effect during the Asagaoka Arc, where Gakuto and Akira curb-stomped pretty much everyone.
+- The Worf Effect: In full effect during the Asagaoka Arc, where Gakuto curb-stomped pretty much everyone.